bfxdev/Arduino/VSCode/README.md

 Before even thinking of using VSCode, we need a working Arduino IDE.
 We need it for the compiler/linker tools, not for the editor.
 So make sure that the Arduino IDE is properly installed (if you can upload a sketch to the Gamebuino then it should be OK).

 Now you need to **determine the installation folder of the Arduino IDE**.
-This folder is usually `C:\Program Files (x86)\Arduino` for a standard Windows installation or `/Applications/Arduino.app` under MacOS.
+This folder is usually `C:\Program Files (x86)\Arduino` for a standard Windows installation or `/Applications/Arduino.app` under macOS.
 It is a user-created folder in case of portable installation (like the Gamebuino pre-cooked IDE) or installation in a user-defined folder.
 This is the folder where you can find the `arduino-builder` (named `arduino-builder.exe` if your OS is Windows).
 Please refer to [my other tutorial on the Arduino IDE](https://gamebuino.com/index.php/creations/understanding-the-arduino-ide) for more details.

 ### Setup of Arduino extension in VSCode